One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Wealthfront is an innovative fintech company that offers advanced investing and budgeting tools.
 If you don’t need physical branch access and want to keep both your investment accounts and everyday bank account in one place, Wealthfront is an appealing option.

-You’ll earn an admittedly measly APY from your checking account deposits, but you can easily move money around into higher-earning investment accounts.
-Or, if you prefer to let Wealthfront’s Robo-advisor maximize your returns, it’s as simple as clicking a button.
+You’ll earn an impressive APY from your checking account deposits, and you can easily move money around into higher-earning investment accounts.
+Or, if you prefer to let Wealthfront’s robo advisor maximize your returns.

-You can even let your Robo-advisor pay bills, set aside cash for an emergency fund, and make additional investments.
+It can also pay bills, set aside cash for an emergency fund, and make additional investments.

 With cutting-edge tech that is relentlessly focused on making account holders as much money as possible, there’s a ton of overall growth potential for your funds, compared to traditional banking options.

-Other nice perks is the $1 million in FDIC insurance and that you’ll get paid up to 2 days early with direct deposit.
+Other nice perks are the $1 million in FDIC insurance and up to 2 days early pay with direct deposit.

 Things to watch out for